mattkelsey/EVBlog/_posts/2015-06-07-drivinghome.markdown

 <img src="{{ site.baseurl }}/img/post2-2.jpg" alt="Dropping in a new battery">
 <span class="caption text-muted">Adding in the new battery went smoothly.</span>

 <p>First and most obvious the tach was making a terrible buzzing sound and would not exceed 1000 RPM no matter how much we revved the engine.
 Less obnoxious, but more important were the brake and coolant lights which were eliciting some strange behavior.
-We pumped up the tires and decided to go for a lap around the parking lot.
 The brake light, after our first lap, turned off and stayed that way until we turned the car off and turned it back on.</p>

-<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/sVsnr6nkagg"></iframe></div>
+<div class="embed-responsive embed-responsive-16by9"> <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/sVsnr6nkagg"></iframe></div>

 <p>As for the coolant light, we checked the radiator and found it was pretty low so we topped that off which fixed it.</p>